arash-simuland/cedars/README.md

 CedarSim is a discrete event simulation system for hospital inventory management, designed to optimize PAR (Periodic Automatic Replenishment) inventory levels and reduce stockouts through intelligent allocation algorithms.

-## 📊 Current Status: **SIMULATION DEVELOPMENT READY** 🚀
+## 📊 Current Status: **MODEL BUILDING PHASE** 🏗️

-The CedarSim data processing pipeline is complete with integrated new data and we're ready to build the discrete event simulation engine using an object-oriented approach.
+The CedarSim data processing pipeline is complete and we are now actively building the discrete event simulation engine.
+We have a clear understanding of the replenishment flow and are implementing the object-oriented simulation framework.

 ### Key Achievements:
 - ✅ **Data Pipeline**: Successfully processed 6,372 → 5,941 clean SKUs